KY

 For more information on forensics schools, please visit the forensic programs page.

-Students that have difficulty making it to campus for regular courses due to other commitments or distance may want to explore online or hybrid learning options.
+Students who have difficulty making it to campus for regular courses due to other commitments or distance may want to explore online or hybrid learning options.
 Online learning allows students to take entire courses online with no campus visits, while hybrid courses have some online work and some in-person requirements.
 In Kentucky and online, there are good options for students who want this kind of flexibility.

 Some of the courses in the curriculum include digital forensics tools and techniques; windows digital forensics; wireless security and forensics; digital forensics evidence; computer crimes and digital forensics; web browser forensics; and criminological theories in justice administration.